Continuous-variable quantum communication: Preliminaries

 \subsubsection{Gaussian channels}

-In CV-QKD, the most typical communication scenario is an optical fiber, which is a specific type of bosonic Gaussian channel.
+In CV quantum communication the most typical medium is an optical fiber, which is well modeled by a bosonic Gaussian channel.
 A Gaussian channel is a completely-positive trace-preserving map $\mathcal{E}$ transforming Gaussian states into Gaussian states.
 In particular, a single-mode Gaussian channel can be represented by the following transformations on the first two statistical moments, $\bar{\mathbf{r}}$ and $\gamma$, of an input Gaussian state